GUIDED BIOFILM THERAPY (GBT)

-Guided Biofilm Therapy (GBT) is a new Swiss innovation currently being offered by London Hygienist.
-GBT has allowed dental hygienists to transform the patient experience by exchanging old-school methods for a revolutionary system that offers a lifetime of pain-free and fear-free oral healthcare for all ages.
+Guided Biofilm Therapy (GBT) is a Swiss innovation currently being offered by London Hygienist.
+GBT has allowed dental hygienists to transform the patient experience by exchanging traditional cleaning methods for a revolutionary system that offers a lifetime of pain-free and fear-free oral healthcare for all ages.

-GBT is done during regular cleanings and uses AirFlow technology to remove all bacteria (biofilm) in the mouth that contribute to tooth decay and gum disease, while reducing your time in the hygienist chair from 20 to just 7 minutes.
+GBT is carried out during regular cleanings and uses 'AirFlow' technology which is a combination of warm water, air and soft powder, to remove all bacteria (biofilm) in the mouth that contribute to tooth decay and gum disease.

 GBT is highly effective, minimally invasive and gentle, meaning that people with gum disease, braces, crowns, bridges, veneers and implants are eligible for treatment.
 These procedures are so gentle they can be used on natural teeth, restorations, orthodontic braces, implants, the tongue and gums.

-GBT is a great option for those who want to remove all stains resulting from coffee, tea, wine and tobacco consumption, and should be done before receiving tooth whitening to achieve better results.
+GBT is a great option for those who want to remove teeth staining from coffee, tea, wine and tobacco consumption, and is advised before receiving tooth whitening to achieve better results.

 Why you need hygiene appointments